Pure New Zealand Beach Gold

-ethically sourced from the black sand beaches of the west coast
+Ethically sourced from the black sand beaches New Zealands west coast

-What I found is that in a lot of places in the world it is.
-According to the No Dirty Gold Campaign sponsored by Oxfam, “Gold mining is one of the dirtiest industries in the world.
+When Ash started making jewellery, sourcing ethically produced precious metals was pretty well impossible.
+Many hours spent searching and researching online came up with a lot of grim news and not a lot of answers.
+According to the No Dirty Gold Campaign sponsored by Oxfam, "Gold mining is one of the dirtiest industries in the world.
 The production of a single gold wedding ring generates 20 tonnes of mining waste.
-In places as diverse as Guatemala, Ghana, Peru and Indonesia, local communities and indigenous peoples have encountered intimidation, abuse and even violent suppression when voicing opposition to mining projects”.
+In places as diverse as Guatemala, Ghana, Peru and Indonesia, local communities and indigenous peoples have encountered intimidation, abuse and even violent suppression when voicing opposition to mining projects".
+Yikes!

 A small pond is made with water from a nearby reservoir.
-The water is pumped in under pressure to create a slurry of black sand containing millions of tiny flecks of gold.
+The water is pumped under pressure to create a slurry of black sand containing millions of tiny flecks of pure gold.

 This slurry is then sucked up and pumped over mats where the heavier gold is trapped and most of the sand and water flows back onto the beach from where it came.
 As the mats fill with the tiny gold flecks, they are vacuumed up along with some sand and water.

 Later, the sand and gold are separated leaving pure West Coast gold.
 This area was mined in the late 1800's and it is only the remnants of gold missed by the old timers that are found today.
 As a by catch, the operation also removes other metals from the area's mining past such as mercury.